TECHNICAL SOLUTIONS for Large Scale Models. By Jan Hermkens

 Balloon method.

 Glue to the mould a Block or a attach a pin and jam this in a vice, and so, that the mould is free well!
-The mould has been covered with clearfoil (without fouldings), which is secured with sellotape.
+The mould has been covered with clearfoil (less fouldings as possible), which is secured with sellotape.

 Balloon method Polyester parts